-When you’re ready to get hands on with these (and other) web designer skills, look no further than our Web Designer Blueprint.
+When you’re ready to get hands on with these (and other) web designer skills, look no further than our Visual Design Course.
 Our instructor-led course will take you step-by-step through every single needed to break into the web design field.

 Web Designer and Web Developer Salaries: What’s the Average?

 And now the question everyone’s been waiting for: if web design and web development are two different roles, what’s the difference between a web designer and developer salary?

 The good news is, both jobs pay a significant average salary.
 However, one does clock in at a higher average rate than the other.
 According to Indeed, average base pay for web developers amounts to $77,018 per year across all experience levels, while web designers can expect to see a yearly average base salary of $52,691, according to Glassdoor.

 One caveat: how much you will make as a web designer or as a web developer will vary based on region as well as experience and job title (you can use a salary calculator to determine what to expect and/or what to ask for).

 So how do you know which of these paths is the right one for you?
 It all comes down to your own career interests.
 If you’re a creative person who’s drawn to things like fashion, art, and architecture, or if you already have background in print design, web design might be a perfect career pivot for you.

 And if you’re someone who loves problem solving, research, and implementing design plans, you could do a lot worse than web development as a way to pay the bills.